FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Experiments Results

-To demonstrate the influence of the optimization within the time series signal, Figure~\ref{fig:char_optimized_rep} shows some characters and their frequency optimized versions.
-In particular, it is visible that the deletion of the frequencies that were not relevant resulted in only minor effects on the 2D characters.
-Furthermore, for some characters, the quality of the 2D representation improved such their appearance is smoother.
-From the perspective of explanation, this provides evidence that the frequency optimized versions lower the cognitive effort required to understand the time series signal and removes parts that can lead to confusion or misinterpretation, while preserving important information.
-In addition, this modified version could be used to train or fine-tune the model, as they do not include any noise or other data points that lower the quality of the sample.
+To demonstrate the impact of signal optimization on the time series signal, Figure~\ref{fig:char_optimized_rep} shows several characters alongside their frequency-optimized versions.
+Notably, deleting irrelevant frequencies results in only minor changes to the 2D characters.
+Moreover, for some characters, the visual quality of the 2D representation improves, resulting in smoother appearances.
+From an explainability perspective, this demonstrates that frequency-optimized versions reduce the cognitive effort required to understand the time series signal and eliminate components that could lead to confusion or misinterpretation, while preserving essential information.
+Additionally, these modified versions could be used to train or fine-tune models, as they exclude noise and other data points that degrade sample quality.